huggingface/diffusers/docs/source/en/api/pipelines/text_to_video_zero.md

 ### Text-To-Video

-To generate a video from prompt, run the following python code:
+To generate a video from prompt, run the following Python code:
 ```python
 import torch
 from diffusers import TextToVideoZeroPipeline